Tejaswi-devarapalli/Automatic-appointment-booking-with-custom-gpt/README.md

 **About Project**

 This project allows users to book a calender event automatically by chatting with chatbot built using chatgpt API.
-This uses a google doc that has the availabilities listed.
-The text is fetched using google doc API.
-Created my own chatgpt based on the data in the document.
-Google Calendar API to book an Event based on the chat with user.
+Developed a meeting scheduling AI Chatbot using LLM (OpenAI) , and integrated it with Google Calendar to automate booking based on personalized availability data present in Google Docs.